 Pain, swelling, and decreased mobility related to arthritis can affect any joint in your body.
-The specialists at North Point Orthopaedics in Munster, Crown Point, and Valparaiso, Indiana, can identify whether your achy back, stiff neck, or swollen knees are caused by arthritis or some other disorder.
+The specialists at North Point Orthopaedics in Munster and Crown Point, Indiana, can identify whether your achy back, stiff neck, or swollen knees are caused by arthritis or some other disorder.
 Then they design a treatment strategy tailored to relieve your symptoms and get you moving pain-free again.
 Schedule a visit today by calling the office or requesting an appointment online.

 Arthritis is a general term used to describe more than 100 different conditions.
 Each type of arthritis can cause varying degrees of joint inflammation, subsequent joint damage, and chronic pain that may affect your overall mobility.